 Personal Protective Equipment (PPE)

-There is now updated guidance on how to work safely in domiciliary care and care homes which also includes updated advice on PPE protocol regarding the use of face masks during the current period of sustained transmission.
+There is updated guidance on how to work safely in care homes and home care, which includes updated advice on PPE protocol regarding the use of face masks during the current period of sustained transmission.
+Please ensure you follow the latest guidance on safe working practices:

 Public Health Dorset Support for Providers

-Public Health Dorset has created additional PPE guidance.
-This guide does not supersede national guidance but has been developed in partnership with all South West Local Authorities to assist with local interpretation of multiple national documents.
+Public Health Dorset provides the latest guidance here: PPE Guidance for Staff Issue 5 V45 11.6.20 FINAL This guide does not supersede national guidance but has been developed in partnership with all South West Local Authorities to assist with local interpretation of multiple national documents.

-The guide (version 36) can be used to help determine whether and what type of PPE is required for different job roles within many settings including community and social care settings.
+This latest guidance PPE Guidance for Staff Issue 5 V45 11.6.20 FINAL can be used to help determine whether and what type of PPE is required for different job roles within many settings including community and social care settings.
+This updated version also includes the revised Stay Alert message, information about face coverings and the education sector.

 Please note that this is a live document and may need to be updated following changes to national guidance, so please check the link regularly.